-In advance of the annual Council Retreat, staff will solicit input from the City Council on the priorities to be reviewed and considered for the following year.
+Three months iIn advance of the annual Council Retreat, staff will solicit input from the City Council on the priorities to be reviewed and considered for the following year.

-- Council members may submit up to three priorities. - Priorities should be submitted no later than December 1.
+Council members may submit up to three priorities.

-- As applicable, the City Manager will contact newly elected officials for their input by December 1. - The City Manager and the City Clerk will solicit for the public to share proposed priorities prior to the Council retreat.
-The Policy and Services Committee shall recommend to the Council which suggestions if any shall be considered at the City Council retreat. - Staff will collect and organize the recommended priorities into a list for Council consideration and provide to Council in the packet for the City Council retreat. - If needed, the Policy and Services Committee, each year at its December meeting, shall make recommendations about the process that will be used at the Annual Retreat paying particular attention to the number of priorities suggested by Council members.
+- Priorities should be submitted no later than December 1. - As applicable, the City Manager will contact newly elected officials for their input by December 1. - The City Clerk will provide timely notice to the public to submit proposed prioritiesby December 1.
+The City Manager and the City Clerk will solicit for the public to share proposedpriorities prior to the Council retreat.
+The Policy and Services Committee shall recommendto the Council which suggestions if any shall be considered at the City Councilretreat. - 5) Staff will collect and organize the recommended priorities into a list for Council consideration, and provide to Council no less than two weeks in advance of the retreat [in the packet for the City Council retreat]. - 6) If needed, the] Policy and Services Committee, each year at its December meeting, shall make recommendations about the process that will be used at the Annual Retreat paying particular attention to the number of priorities suggested by Council members.
 The recommended process is to be forwarded to Council for adoption in advance of the Council retreat.

-Guidelines for Selection of Priorities: There is a goal of no more than three priorities per year and priorities generally have a three-year time limit.
+Guidelines for Selection of Priorities

+1. There is a goal of no more than three priorities per year.

+2. Priorities generally have a three-year time limit.